-When I was in graduate school I worked as a pharmacy tech in an unnamed chain establishment in an anonymous city that happened to be located in one of said citys less illustrious neighborhoods.
-This was also at the time of the media/moral panic surrounding Oxycontin, in which the OC was portrayed as a magic potion that not only cured your pain but got you higher than any off-the-street drug ever could.
-Because of the defective formulation of the drug, it could be easily abused and became even more addictive than its short-acting counterparts.
-For the record, its just a time-release form of oxycodone, a narcotic painkiller thats been available as Percocet (with Tylenol) or Percodan (with aspirin) for decades.
-A lot of the local pharmacies quit selling Oxycontin during that time due to robberies, so by default we were the go-to guys for all kinds of addicts, as well as people who were prescribed Oxycontin for legitimate reasons.
+When I was in graduate school I worked as a pharmacy tech, in an unnamed chain establishment in an anonymous city that happened to be located in one of said city’s less illustrious neighborhoods.
+This was also at the time of the media/moral panic surrounding Oxycontin, in which the OC was portrayed as a magic potion that not only cured your pain, but got you higher than any off-the-street drug ever could.
+Because of the defective formulation of the drug, it was easily abused and became even more addictive than its short-acting counterparts.
+For the record, it’s just a time-release form of oxycodone, a narcotic painkiller that’s been available as Percocet (with Tylenol) or Percodan (with aspirin), for decades.
+A lot of the local pharmacies quit selling Oxycontin during that time due to robberies, so by default we were the go-to guys for all kinds of addicts, as well as patients who were prescribed Oxycontin for legitimate reasons.

 Yes, you read that right: legitimate reasons DID exist.
 There were good people who genuinely suffered from conditions that required serious round-the-clock pain relief.
 For these people (suffering from AIDs, cancer, spinal damage, decades of work- or sports-related injuries, etc.) Oxycontin and similar extended-release drugs were a godsend.
 They gave steady relief throughout the day and did not require people to live their lives in every four hours increments that usually included only about one tolerable hour.
 Once the Oxycontin panic found its way into the media, however, legit patients ended up getting treated with the contempt reserved for that homeless person who squeegees your windshield and then stands in front of your car until you give him a buck.
 Not infrequently, they ended up switching to far less effective drugs to avoid the stigma, or ordering the drugs on the thriving 90s internet gray market, and in at least one case I knew of, a family tried to send their 64-year-old cancer-stricken mother to rehab because they didn’t want her being one of those Oxy addicts.”